Barholt/Chat-network-program/README.md

 In order to have the program working, a few changes are necessary.
 Here is a small guide, which describes step-by-step on what needs to be done:<br><br>

+The program has successfully been tested with Visual Studio 2013 and Visual Studio 2017.
+It's therefore recommended to use either of these for editing the code.<br><br>

 1: Open the Server folder.<br>
 2: Open the Project3.sln file.<br>
 3: Find #define section.<br>